 - DUTIES: The selected candidates will assist the Italian teacher in the teaching of English, as mother tongue assistants (TA).
 In some cases, they will assist the teachers of History, Geography, Science, Economics or other subjects in the teaching of simple modules of the subject in English (CLIL) (In the case that the internship is recognized for a university credit by the candidate's home institution, approval from that university is required)

 - HOURS: The TAs are committed to assist with the instruction of English for 12 hours each week.
-They must also participate in 13 supplemental hours a week pursuing other activities of self-study and self-development, projects, conversations with students, office hours, excursions, meetings with the advisor, and writing reports for the assigned school.
+They must also participate in 13 supplemental hours a week pursuing other activities of self-study and self-development, projects, conversations with students, office hours, excursions, meetings with the advisor.
 The schedule is arranged with the advisor designated by the hosting schools, but the TAs will be responsible of their own program of self-study.
 The 12 weekly hours in the classrooom may be flexible in the sense that interns might work different hours in different weeks (ex: 10 hours one week, 14 hours another week).

 - ADVISORS: The hosting schools will designate an advisor to each appointed candidate.
 That advisor will be the TA's principal resource and point of reference and help with the initial transition and settlement in Italy.
 This includes helping the students to find housing (apartment, room, or room with a family).
 The advisor's identity and contact information will be given to each candidate or their home institution before the summer.